Women’s Health Gummies: The Real Reason They Work (or Don’t)

 Water Activity (aw) Is the Metric That Predicts Real-World Performance

 Two gummies can have similar moisture content and behave completely differently if their aw differs.
-That’s why a mature gummy program treats aw as a target with clear acceptance limits, not as a “nice-to-have” data point.
+That’s why a serious gummy program treats aw as a target with clear acceptance limits, not as a “nice-to-have” data point.

 Packaging Isn’t a Final Step—It’s Part of the Formulation

 Gummies are sensitive to the environment, and packaging is what controls that environment once the product leaves the line.
 Barrier performance matters.
 Seal integrity matters.
 Moisture management matters.
+All of it matters.

 The Most Common Gummy Failures (and What Usually Causes Them)